grafana/terraform-provider-grafana/docs/resources/contact_point.md

 Optional:

+- `disable_notifications` (Boolean) When set users will receive a notification with no sound.
 - `disable_resolve_message` (Boolean) Whether to disable sending resolve messages.
 Defaults to `false`.
+- `disable_web_page_preview` (Boolean) When set it disables link previews for links in the message.
 - `message` (String) The templated content of the message.
+- `parse_mode` (String) Mode for parsing entities in the message text.
+Supported: None, Markdown, MarkdownV2, and HTML.
+HTML is the default.
+- `protect_content` (Boolean) When set it protects the contents of the message from forwarding and saving.
 - `settings` (Map of String, Sensitive) Additional custom properties to attach to the notifier.
 Defaults to `map[]`.

 Read-Only: